tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据工作流/公共配置/模板_intl_en.md

-### Video enhancement
+### Image quality enhancement

-The video enhancement feature uses AI to improve the video quality and enhance the video colors and details visually.
+Video enhancement uses AI to improve the video quality and enhance the video colors and details visually.
+It includes super resolution, detail enhancement, SDR-to-HDR, and frame interpolation features.

 #### Directions

 1. Log in to the [COS console](https://console.cloud.tencent.com/cos5).
 2. Click **Bucket List** on the left sidebar.
-3. Click the name of the bucket for video storage.
+3. Click the name of the bucket where you want to store the video.
-4. On the left sidebar, select **Data Processing Workflow** > **Common Configuration** > **Template** to enter the template configuration page.
+4. On the left sidebar, select **Data Processing Workflow** > **Template Configuration** to enter the template configuration page.
-5. Select **Video Enhancement** and click **Create Video Enhancement Template**.
+5. Select **Image Quality Enhancement** and click **Create Image Quality Enhancement Template**.

-6. In the **Create Video Enhancement Template** window, configure the following items:
+6. In the **Create Image Quality Enhancement Template** window, configure the following items:
 > ?
-> - Currently, video enhancement supports color and detail enhancement.
+> - Currently, video enhancement supports color enhancement, detail enhancement, super resolution, and SDR-to-HDR.
 Other features will be provided in the future.
 > - The input video for enhancement must be shorter than 30 minutes.
 >
  - Template Name: It can contain up to 64 letters, digits, underscores (_), hyphens (-), and asterisks (*).